intershop/yaml-guard/README.md

 # 🛠️ Kustomize & YAML Validator Docker Image

-This Docker image is designed for validating Kubernetes manifests using tools like `yamllint`, `kustomize`, and `kubeval`.
+This Docker image is designed for validating Kubernetes manifests using tools like `yamllint`, `kustomize`, and `kubeconform`.
 It can be integrated into CI/CD pipelines to ensure configuration quality and correctness.

 ---